nasa-nccs-hpda/tensorflow-caney/README.md

 # caney-tensorflow
-Python framework for lots of TensorFlow tools.
+Python package for lots of TensorFlow tools.

+## Why Caney?

+"Caney" means longhouse in Taíno.